danielscholl/self-managed-osdu/README.md

 4. Provide access to and control of all software components installed.

-__Prerequisites:__

-OSDU on Azure assumes a bring your own Elastic Search Instance of a version of 7.x (ie: 7.15.1) with a valid https endpoint and the access information must now be stored in the Common KeyVault.
-The recommended method of Elastic Search is to use the [Elastic Cloud Managed Service from the Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/elastic.ec-azure?tab=Overview).

-> Note: Elastic Cloud Managed Service requires a Credit Card to be associated to the subscription for billing purposes.

 __Architecture:__

 The  Architecture is based on the OSDU on Azure [Reference Architecture](https://community.opengroup.org/osdu/platform/deployment-and-operations/infra-azure-provisioning/-/tree/master#cloud-resource-architecture) but an additional diagram is provided to help visualize the architecture [here](./docs/images/architecture.png).